Converter of signed binary one's complement: converting to decimal system (base ten) integer numbers

-Convert signed binary one's complement numbers to decimal system (base ten) integers
+Convert signed binary numbers in one's complement representation to decimal system (base ten) integers

 How to convert a signed binary number in one's complement representation to an integer in base ten: